 CenterPoint Energy is a registered public utility holding company under the Public Utility Holding Company Act of 1935, as amended (1935 Act).
 The 1935 Act and related rules and regulations impose a number of restrictions on the activities of the Company and those of its subsidiaries.
 The 1935 Act, among other things, limits the ability of the Company and its subsidiaries to issue debt and equity securities without prior authorization, restricts the source of dividend payments to current and retained earnings without prior authorization, regulates sales and acquisitions of certain assets and businesses and governs affiliated service, sales and construction contracts.
-On July 29, 2005, Congress passed the Energy Policy Act of 2005 (Energy Act), which President Bush is expected to sign in early August.
-Under that legislation, the 1935 Act is repealed six months after the enactment of the Energy Act.
-After the effective date of repeal, the Company and its subsidiaries will no longer be subject to restrictions imposed under the 1935 Act.
+On August 8, 2005, President Bush signed into law the Energy Policy Act of 2005 (Energy Act).
+Under that legislation, the 1935 Act is repealed effective February 8, 2006.
+After the effective date of the repeal, the Company and its subsidiaries will no longer be subject to restrictions imposed under the 1935 Act.
 Until the repeal is effective, the Company and its subsidiaries remain subject to the provisions of the 1935 Act and the terms of orders issued by the Securities and Exchange Commission (SEC) under the 1935 Act.
-The Energy Act transfers to the Federal Energy Regulatory Commission (FERC) certain functions performed by the SEC under the 1935 Act, including the requirement that holding companies and their subsidiaries maintain certain books and records and make them available for review by FERC and, through FERC, to state regulatory authorities.
-The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act.
-It is presently unknown what, if any, specific obligations under those rules may be imposed on the Company and its subsidiaries as result of that rulemaking.
+The Energy Act grants to the Federal Energy Regulatory Commission (FERC) authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by FERC and state regulatory authorities.
+The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act, and on September 16, 2005, FERC issued proposed rules for public comment.
+It is presently unknown what, if any, specific obligations under those rules may be imposed on the Company and its subsidiaries as a result of that rulemaking.

 The Company's operating subsidiaries own and operate electric transmission and distribution facilities, natural gas distribution facilities, interstate pipelines and natural gas gathering, processing and treating facilities.
-As of June 30, 2005, the Company's indirect wholly owned subsidiaries included:
+As of September 30, 2005, the Company's indirect wholly owned subsidiaries included:

-- CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which engages in the electric transmission and distribution business in a 5,000-square mile area of the Texas Gulf Coast that includes Houston; - CenterPoint Energy Resources Corp.
+- CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which engages in the electric transmission and distribution business in a 5,000-square mile area of the Texas Gulf Coast that includes Houston; and - CenterPoint Energy Resources Corp.
 (CERC Corp., and, together with its subsidiaries, CERC), which owns gas distribution systems.
-The operations of its local distribution companies are conducted through three unincorporated divisions: Houston Gas, Minnesota Gas and Southern Gas Operations.
-Through wholly owned subsidiaries, CERC owns two interstate natural gas pipelines and gas gathering systems, provides various ancillary services, and offers variable and fixed price physical natural gas supplies to commercial and industrial customers and natural gas distributors.
+The operations of its local distribution companies are conducted through two unincorporated divisions: Minnesota Gas and Southern Gas Operations, which includes Houston Gas.
+Through wholly owned subsidiaries, CERC owns two interstate natural gas pipelines and gas gathering systems, provides various ancillary services, and offers variable and fixed-price physical natural gas supplies to commercial and industrial customers and natural gas distributors.

 On April 13, 2005, the Company sold Texas Genco Holdings, Inc. (Texas Genco), whose primary remaining asset was its ownership interest in a nuclear generating facility, to Texas Genco LLC in exchange for a cash payment to the Company of \$700 million.
+Texas Genco owned and operated additional generating facilities during most of 2004.
 See Note 2 for further discussion.